lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 We will have to answer some questions in a case by case basis:

+-   Is the lack of a tenant a bug in this context?
--   Does this operation have sense in a tenant agnostic way?
+-   Does this operation make sense in a tenant agnostic way?
 -   Should we interpret the lack of tenant as an indication that the operation must be performed on all tenants?
--   Is the lack of a tenant a bug in this context?

 ---